DeepAlloc: CNN-Based Approach to Efficient Spectrum Allocation in Shared Spectrum Systems: Introduction

 We propose to use supervised learning techniques to learn the Spectrum Allocation (SA) function with the input (features) being the primary-user parameters, spectrum sensor (SS) readings, and secondary user (SU) request parameters, and the output (label) being the maximum power that can be allocated to the SU without resulting in any harmful interference to the PUs' receivers. \mgtc{Based on the insight that the input to the SA function can be represented as an image and thus the SA function can be framed as an image regression problem, we develop a convolution neural network (CNN) model to learn the allocation function as CNNs have been most successful learning models for image regression and classification tasks.
 To develop an effective CNN-based learning architecture, we develop techniques to represent the inputs to the SA function as an image, design an efficient CNN architecture, and address associated challenges.}

-\para{Our Contributions.} We make the following contributions. \begin{enumerate} \item We motivate and propose the use of Convolution Neural Networks (CNNs) for efficient learning of the spectrum allocation function.
-In particular, we develop an efficient CNN architecture based on {\em pre-training} a deep model using a large number of {\em auto-generated} samples/images, followed by training using samples gathered over the given region.
+\para{Our Contributions.} We make the following contributions. \begin{enumerate} \item We motivate and propose \iab{using} Convolution Neural Networks (CNNs) for efficient learning of the spectrum allocation function.
+In particular, we develop an efficient CNN architecture based on {\em pre-training} a deep model using \iab{many} {\em auto-generated} samples/images, followed by training using samples gathered over the given region.

-\item To make our CNN architecture effective in learning the spectrum allocation function, we develop techniques to transform training samples into images as input to our CNN models, minimize false positive errors, handle multi-path effects, and further improve accuracy via synthetic samples.
+\item \iam{We develop a novel technique to represent the spectrum allocation function input (i.e., the location and transmission/received powers of primary users or spectrum sensors, and the request parameters of the secondary user) as an image; such an image representation is essential to effectively use a CNN-based learning model.
+In addition, we develop techniques to minimize false positive errors, handle multi-path effects, and further improve accuracy via synthetic samples, in our context of a CNN-based learning approach.}

 \item To allocate spectrum simultaneously to multiple concurrent SUs, we develop a deep-learning architecture based on recurrent neural networks (RNNs) with inputs from our CNN-based architecture for single SUs.